nerabits/Surge-Manual/rule/domain-based.md

 #### DOMAIN-SET

-Designed for a large number of domain name list file, supports fast search for thousands of records.
+Designed for a large number of domain name list, supports fast search for thousands of records.
 Each line in the file is a domain name, if a line begins with . matches all sub-domains and the domain name itself.
 This can be used for ad filtering.

+> The DOMAIN-SET rule doesn't support including an eTLD suffix due to performance optimization.
+>
+> For example: .github.io won't match example.github.io
+>
+> Here is the full eTLD list: https://publicsuffix.org/list/
+>
+> Please use RULE-SET instead if you want to use eTLD as a suffix.